davideandres95/roth-with-crpd/README.md

 When looking at the RotH usecase, the interested reader might ask for what good reason the cRPD might be beneficial?

-First of all, when the Host acts as router, then there is no need to run VRRP, MC-lLAG or Virtual-Chassis to provide redundancy towards the attached host.
-All VRRP, MC-lAG and Virtual-Chassis require a dependency between the invloved switches/routers which add burden for operations and issues with e.g. an insane state for MC-LAG (via ICCP-Protocol) might affect many hosts.
+First of all, when the Host acts as router, then there is no need to run VRRP, MC-LAG or Virtual-Chassis to provide link-redundancy towards the attached host.
+All VRRP, MC-lAG and Virtual-Chassis require a dependency between the invloved switches/routers, which add burden for operations and increase e.g. troubleshooting-complexity with e.g. an insane state for MC-LAG (via ICCP-Protocol).
+If bad, then both switches running the MC-LAG might be affected, which somewhat nullifies the benefit of multihoming.
+As option, plain routing on the host does not need any further syncing (e.g. arp-state syncing for MC-lag) between the switches, they just route.

 So a solution would be to enable BGP-routing on the host via cRPD and VRRP, MC-LAG and Virtual-chassis could be removed while the host still has full redundant ECMP-capable uplinks.